Violante Placido: Early life

-Placido was born in Rome, Italy.
-She is the daughter of actor-director Michele Placido and actress Simonetta Stefanelli.
+Violante Placido was born in Rome, Italy, into a family deeply involved in the arts.
+She is the daughter of actor and director Michele Placido and actress Simonetta Stefanelli, and grew up surrounded by cinema and theatre.
+She spent much of her childhood observing film sets and rehearsals, which fostered her interest in performing from a young age.
+She later described this environment as formative in developing both her artistic curiosity and her desire to pursue a creative career of her own.

 Career

 Film and television

-Her film debut was alongside her father in Quattro bravi ragazzi (1993), and later she took part in Jack Frusciante Left the Band.
-Her first important role was in L'anima gemella, directed by Sergio Rubini.
+Placido made her film debut alongside her father in Quattro bravi ragazzi (1993).
+In 1996 she appeared in Enza Negroni's Jack Frusciante Left the Band.
+Her first important role was in L'anima gemella (2002), directed by Sergio Rubini.

-Placido's other movies include Ora o mai più, by Lucio Pellegrini, Che ne sarà di noi, by Giovanni Veronesi, and Ovunque sei, directed by her father.
-In 2006, she starred in Pupi Avati's comedy La cena per farli conoscere, released in 2007.
-In March 2009, she played a role in the Hindi movie Barah Aana.
+In the following years Placido appeared in Ora o mai più (2003), by Lucio Pellegrini, Che ne sarà di noi (2004), by Giovanni Veronesi, and Ovunque sei (2004), directed by her father.
+In 2007, she starred in Pupi Avati's comedy La cena per farli conoscere.
+In 2009, she played a role in the Hindi movie Barah Aana.
 She also played the title role as Moana Pozzi in the 2009 miniseries Moana.
 In 2010, she appeared alongside George Clooney in the drama-thriller The American.

 Placido played Nadya in the 2011 film Ghost Rider: Spirit of Vengeance, a sequel to the 2007 film Ghost Rider, both based on the Marvel Comics character of the same name.

-Placido co-stars in Transporter: The Series, a spin-off from the film franchise of the same name.
-The TV series stars Chris Vance taking over the role of Frank Martin from Jason Statham.
+In 2014 Placido starred in Transporter: The Series, a spin-off from the film franchise of the same name.
 In season two, she plays Caterina Boldieu, a former French intelligence officer, who is assisting Frank Martin, the Transporter.